How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 Bonus: Tips for Taking a Passport Photo of a Baby or a Toddler

-Lay your baby on his or her back on a white or light-colored sheet.
+Lay your baby on their back on a white or light-colored sheet.
 Take the photo from above.
-Be careful to select the place and the lighting so that there aren’t shadows on the baby’s face.
+Be careful to select the place and the lighting so there aren’t shadows on the baby’s face.

 Another option is to use a car seat.
 Cover it with a white or light-colored sheet.
-The seat will help keep your baby’s head supported while you take the photo.
+The seat will help support your baby’s head while you take the photo.

 Olivia Frost has written a great post about how to take baby passport photos at Tots to Travel.
-Make sure to check it out if you’re taking a DIY baby passport photo!
+Check it out if you’re taking a DIY baby passport photo!

 Conclusion